Gabriel-Acevedo/tfm-aws/documentation/API/API-WEB.md

 ## GET BUDGET

-_Returns the information of the recently created Budget_
+_Returns the information of the recently created Budget._

 * ### METHOD: GET